-Spyros Lafazanis’ philosophy is clear-cut: commitment, respect, and honesty.
-Our company owns two fully structured and state-of-the-art wineries in the Peloponnese which are steadily being staffed with people of flawless training, people with whom we are on the best of terms.
-Our main goals are to showcase the varieties specific to each area by taking advantage of our long-standing expertise in the winegrowing and winemaking sectors.
-To do that, we are constantly experimenting and we compile studies relating to all stages of the production process.
+The philosophy of Spyros Lafazanis is clear-cut: First comes commitment, followed by respect, and honesty.
+Our company currently owns two fully structured and state-of-the-art wineries in the Peloponnese which are steadily being staffed with hard-working people, followed with flawless training, people with whom we are on the best of terms.
+Our main goals are to showcase the varieties specifically to each area, by taking advantage of our long-standing expertise in the winegrowing and winemaking sectors.
+We are constantly compiling studies relating to all stages of the production process.
 Part of our company’s philosophy is environmental stewardship, a field in which we are well versed.
 Another part of that same philosophy is compliance with and accreditation from quality management (ISO 9001:2008) and food safety (ISO 22000:2005) systems.